nikogura/nikogura.com/NikOguraResumeShortForm.md

 Bringing the Financial Sector into the 21st century - kicking and screaming if necessary.

 ## Orion Labs - San Francisco, CA
-2020 - 2022 *Infrastructure Engineering Lead DevOps*
+2020 - 2022 *Principal Staff Engineer*

 I took a legacy EC2 autoscaling application stack and re-architected it as a stand-alone, self-bootstrapping, one click Kubernetes based system that works in on-prem, cloud-prem, and even air-gapped installations.
 In addition to Orion's PTT stack, the system sports it's own auto-unsealing certificate authority powered by Hashicorp Vault.

 While doing that, we replaced an expensive Splunk based monitoring/metrics system with a totally modern, best in class, and most importantly free stack based on Prometheus, Grafana, and Alertmanager.
 What's more, since it's based on open source technology, our monitoring/metrics stack is able to be bundled into our on-premesis product as a value add for our customers.

-#### Scribd - San Francisco, CA - DevOps Engineer - 2018 - Present
+#### Scribd - San Francisco, CA - Sec/DevOps Engineering Lead - 2018 - Present

 I created one-click self service deployment tooling to bare-metal hosts and Kubernetes clusters.
 Heck, I even created a series of Kubernetes clusters myself, ex nilhio, and lead the effort to use them in anger.